OpenGATE/Gate/docs/digitizer_and_detector_modeling.rst

 Coincidence dead time
 ~~~~~~~~~~~~~~~~~~~~~

 The dead time for coincidences works in the same way as that acting on the *singles* data flow.
 The only difference is that, for the *single* dead time, one can specify the hierarchical level to which the dead time is applied on (corresponding to the separation of detectors and electronic modules), while in the coincidence dead time, the possibility to simulate separate coincidence units (which may exist) is not implemented.
-Apart from this limitation, the command lines for coincidence dead time are identical to the ones for *singles* dead time, as described in #Pile-up.
+Apart from this limitation, the command lines for coincidence dead time are identical to the ones for *singles* dead time, as described in :ref:`pile-up-label`.
 When more than one coincidence can occur for a unique GEANT4 event (if more than one coincidence line are added to the coincidence pulse processor, or if multiple coincidences are processed as many coincidences pairs), then the user can specify that the whole event is kept or rejected, depending on the arrival time of the first coincidence.
 To do so, one should use the command line: :

    /gate/digitizer/myCoincChain/deadtime/conserveAllEvent true

 Coincidence buffers
 ~~~~~~~~~~~~~~~~~~~

-The buffer module for affecting coincidences uses exactly the same command lines and functionalities as the ones used for single pulse lists, and described in section #Local efficiency.
+The buffer module for affecting coincidences uses exactly the same command lines and functionalities as the ones used for single pulse lists, and described in section :ref:`local_efficiency-label`.

 Multiple coincidence removal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~